x509-hbs/draft-x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 Stateless Hash-Based Digital Signatures (SLH-DSA) is a quantum-resistant digital signature scheme standardized in {{FIPS205}} \[EDNOTE: {{FIPS205-ipd}} until officially published] by the US National Institute of Standards and Technology (NIST) PQC project {{NIST-PQC}}.
 This document specifies the use of the SLH-DSA algorithm in Public Key Infrastructure X.509 (PKIX) certificates and Certificate Revocation Lists (CRLs).

-The final version of {{FIPS205}} is expected to define two signature modes: pure mode and predigest mode.
-This document only specifies the use of pure mode with X.509 certificates and CRLs.

 SLH-DSA offers three security levels.
 The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
 There are small (s) or fast (f) version of the algorithm, and the option to use SHA-256 {{?FIPS180=NIST.FIPS.180-4}} or SHAKE256 {{?FIPS202=NIST.FIPS.202}}.
 For example, id-alg-slh-dsa-shake-256s represents the 256-bit security level, the small version of the algorithm, and the use of SHAKE256.

 Separate algorithm identifiers have been assigned for SLH-DSA at each of these security levels, fast vs small, and SHA-256 vs SHAKE256.